cfpb/open-source-project-template/CODE_OF_CONDUCT.md

 ## Unacceptable behavior

-To help understand the kinds of behaviors that are illegal or run counter to the culture we seek to foster, we've listed below actions that violate federal law and CFPB policy.
+To help understand the kinds of behaviors that are illegal or run counter to the culture we seek to foster, we've listed some actions below that violate federal law and CFPB policy.
 We've also included steps to take if you encounter behavior that runs contrary to this policy.

 The CFPB Policy Statement on Equal Employment Opportunity and Workplace Harassment forbids